trieungochai/go/part-06-professional/chap-18-concurrent-work/desc.md

 ### Concurrent work with sync.Cond

 Efficient coordination between different Goroutines is crucial to ensure smooth execution and resource management.
 Another powerful synchronization primitive provided by the Go standard library is `sync.Cond` (condition).
 The Cond type is associated with sync.Mutex and provides a way for Goroutines to wait for or signal the occurrence of a particular condition or changes in shared data.

+---

+### The thread-safe map

+In concurrent programming, safely managing access to shared data structures is crucial to avoid race conditions and ensure consistency.
+Go’s standard library provides a powerful tool for concurrent map access – the `sync.Map` type.
+Unlike the regular Map type, sync.Map is specifically designed to be used concurrently without the need for external synchronization.

+The `sync.Map` type is part of the sync package and provides fine-grained locking internally to allow multiple readers and a single writer to access a map concurrently without blocking operations.
+This makes it suitable for scenarios where you have multiple Goroutines that need to read or modify a map concurrently.